 Many years ago, there was a growing suburb of a metro area in the Midwest.
-The dream of living in a safe and quiet neighborhood not only caught the attention of thousands of potential homeowners.
+The dream of living in a safe and quiet neighborhood caught the attention of thousands of potential homeowners.

 A house builder was anxious to take advantage of this trend and started building three new model homes on newly cleared lots.